DIY Options vs. Professional Services

 Sustainability Practices

-Sustainability is an important consideration both during and after a landscaping project.
-Ask your landscaper about its best practices for water conservation, waste management, and eco-friendly material options; you can also ask for maintenance recommendations.
-Landscapers should choose native plant life (such as evening primrose, red columbine, and beach strawberry) when planting new vegetation, and they shouldn't allow their work to affect your existing vegetation.
+Sustainability is important to consider both during and after a landscaping project.
+Ask your provider about its best practices for waste management, eco-friendly material options, and water conservation; you might also ask for maintenance recommendations.
+Landscapers should choose native plants (such as evening primrose, red columbine, and beach strawberry) when planting new vegetation, and they shouldn't allow their work to affect your existing vegetation.

 Cost

-Homeowners should request quotes from multiple companies to learn about pricing and services.
-Most companies conduct free consultations to review your outdoor space, offer recommendations, and go over project plans.
-You’ll receive a detailed quote outlining your project costs, including materials and labor.
+Request multiple quotes to compare companies and find the best pricing and services.
+Most companies offer free consultations to review your outdoor space, offer recommendations, and discuss project plans.
+You’ll receive a detailed quote outlining your project costs, including labor and materials.
 You may wish to use competing quotes to help negotiate a lower price.

 Are landscapers the same as gardeners?